CheckboxAI/CheckboxAPI/README.md

 import { api } from 'checkbox-executor'

 ```
-IMPORTANT: Make sure to delete this import statement when submitting JS file to the JS block.
+IMPORTANT: Make sure to delete this import statement when submitting a JS file to the JS block.